tayo4christ/aura-apraxia-aac/README.md

 AURA is an AI-powered therapeutic platform for supporting individuals with Apraxia of Speech (AOS).
 It combines speech recognition, adaptive therapy, and multimodal communication tools to support personalized and accessible intervention.

+## 🔄 System Runtime Flow

+To complement the high-level architecture above, AURA includes a detailed **sequence diagram** that describes the runtime behaviour of the **current speech-based prototype**, including audio ingestion, error classification, adaptive therapy, and AAC feedback.

+- 📄 **Sequence Diagram (source):** `docs/diagrams/aura_sequence_current_speech.puml`
+- 🖼️ **Sequence Diagram (image):** `docs/diagrams/aura_sequence_current_speech.png`

+This diagram reflects the system as currently implemented.
+Gesture input is not part of the active pipeline and is documented as future work.

 ## 🔧 Modules Included

 | Folder                        | Description                                                  |